alfonsobries/vue-tailwind-docs/content/datepicker.md

 ## Handle multiple dates

-This component allow the user to select multiple dates if the `v-model` (or value) of the input has an array, it doesn't matter if the user set the `multiple` prop.
+This component allows the user to select multiple dates if the `v-model` (or value) of the input has an array, it doesn't matter if the user sets the `multiple` prop.

 When you use the `multiple` prop the difference is that it will render one hidden input per value, this especially useful for POST form submissions.

-If you set `multiple` to `false` (default value) the hidden input will contain all the dates separated by comma o whatever value set in the `conjunction` prop
+If you set `multiple` to `false` (default value) the hidden input will contain all the dates separated by a comma o whatever value set in the `conjunction` prop

 #### Example